-- Question 37: Does the Federal-aid number need to be identified at the time of repurposing? - Answer 37: No, the Federal-aid number can be identified later at the time of obligation. - Question 38: Do any Federal-aid requirements need to be met before the funds can be repurposed to the new project, including being on the STIP? - Answer 38: No. Federal-aid requirements must be addressed before obligation (23 CFR 630.106(a)(2)), but not before the earmark funds are approved for repurposing.
-The only requirement is identifying the eligible project(s) for use of the earmark funds. - Question 39: How specific should the amount be for the project identified to receive the repurposed funds? - Answer 39: The amount should be a realistic amount the State intends to obligate for the project based upon the current project cost estimate.
+- Question 34: Does the Federal-aid number need to be identified at the time of repurposing? - Answer 34: No, the Federal-aid number can be identified later at the time of obligation. - Question 35: Do any Federal-aid requirements need to be met before the funds can be repurposed to the new project, including being on the STIP?

+- Answer 35: No. Federal-aid requirements must be addressed before obligation (23 CFR 630.106(a)(2)), but not before the earmark funds are approved for repurposing.
+The only requirement is identifying the eligible project(s) for use of the earmark funds. - Question 36: How specific should the amount be for the project identified to receive the repurposed funds? - Answer 36: The amount should be a realistic amount the State intends to obligate for the project based upon the current project cost estimate.
 "Token" amounts may not be identified with the intent to provide options for the earmark funding use.
-See Question #36. - Question 40: If the project estimate is more than was anticipated when the repurpose form was submitted, can a State DOT obligate more funds to a repurposed earmark project from other projects identified on the repurpose transfer form? - Answer 40: Question #36 specifies that the amount and projects identified on the transfer form need to be specific.
-Thus, only minor modifications should be made between identified projects on a transfer form.
-The State should use other funding sources if the final estimate significantly exceeds the funds identified for a project rather than significantly redistributing earmark funds identified for another project. - Question 41: What is the purpose of the earmark certification box? - Answer 41: The certification statements for both the State DOT and the FHWA Division Administrator (DA) provide clearly defined and consistently applied assurance that the requested repurposing meets the eligibility criteria set forth in the provision. - Question 42: To whom should the State send the certification letter and what does it need to include?
+See Question #33. - Question 37: If the project estimate is more than was anticipated when the repurposed transfer form was submitted, can a State DOT obligate more funds to a repurposed earmark project from other projects identified on the repurposed transfer form? - Answer 37: Question #33 specifies that the amount and projects identified on the repurposed transfer form need to be specific.
+Thus, only minor modifications should be made between identified projects on a repurposed transfer form.
+The State should use other funding sources if the final estimate significantly exceeds the funds identified for a project rather than significantly redistributing earmark funds identified for another project. - Question 38: What is the purpose of the earmark certification box? - Answer 38: The certification statements for both the State DOT and the FHWA Division Administrator (DA) provide clearly defined and consistently applied assurance that the requested repurposing meets the eligibility criteria set forth in the Repurposing Provision. - Question 39: What is FHWA's role in determining which earmarks to repurpose and on what projects to utilize the repurposed funds? - Answer 39: The FHWA divisions work with States to ensure the Repurposing Provision's requirements are met for repurposing, such as the requirements that: an eligible earmark has less than 10% of the funds obligated or the State has demonstrated that it was complete; the repurposed project is for an eligible activity; and the repurposed project is within 25 miles of the original location and is in the same State as the original earmark.
+However, it is a State's decision as to which eligible earmarks to repurpose and on which qualified projects to utilize those repurposed funds. - The DA's approval of a State's repurposing request constitutes FHWA's concurrence that (1) the repurposed earmark request meets the criteria for repurposing, and (2) any new proposed projects are STBG (or THP) eligible, within 25 miles of the earmark description, and within the State. - Question 40: Can the DA delegate approval of these requests? - Answer 40: The DA can delegate the approval to the Deputy Division Administrator (DDA) or Chief Operating Officer (COO).
+The DA's signature (or DDA/COO's signature, as delegated) is required to ensure the appropriate level of and multi-discipline review has been completed. - Question 41: Can States request an extension to submit earmark repurposing requests beyond the August 27, 2021 deadline, if the State intends to obligate before the end of the fiscal year, or beyond the September 10, 2021 deadline, if the State does not intend to obligate before the end of the fiscal year?